 OUR STRUCTURE AND ITS PURPOSE

 Since 2008, MCS has become the recognised Standard for UK products and their installation in the small-scale renewables sector.
-The Standards are owned by MCS Charitable Foundation and produced by MCS, following development by independent Technical Working Groups.
+The Standards are owned by The MCS Foundation and produced by MCS, following development by independent Technical Working Groups.

 This governance model is designed to raise and maintain standards and consumer protection.
 We are independent of, but supported by Government.
 MCS is responsible for the day to day running of the Scheme which has been independent of Government since novation in April 2018.